danb0b/danb0b.github.io/content/travel/01-Nice.md

 We got our internet working and before we collapsed, went down to the port to meet up with Mark and Shayna.
 They have been here over 2 weeks, and were able to orient us pretty quickly.
 We got a quick drink / snack, found some gelato for the kids, got tickets for the bus, identified the famous free sparkling water station, and took a bus back to our AirBNB, where we collapsed pretty quickly at 6pm.

 It was a really windy day, but hot, and there was some debate in my mind whether we should use the A/C or leave the windows open.
 The AirBNB Host said there could be mosquitos, but we kept them open anyways.
 I may have gotten some bug bites and probably didn't sleep as well, but I did sleep 12 hours.

+### Saturday, July 8

+We walked the city with Mark and Shayna across the whole day.
+The map above spells out our route.
+Some features included:

+A secret walkway down to the city
+A children's park
+Taking the tram to Mark and Shayna's apartment
+The fountains where the kids played in the water
+Our walk through the Vielle Ville, then along the quay towards the port

+We ended with dinner a la fresca at our place.
+The kids stayed up late.